Imokut/Imokut/README.md

 <!--- Imokutmfon Udoh --->

-Welcome to my GitHub profile!
+Welcome to my page!
 I'm excited to share my journey as a Machine Learning Engineer specializing in Deep Learning and an IBM certified Data Scientist.
 With a Bachelor's Degree in Electronics and Communication Engineering from the University of Uyo, I'm dedicated to pushing the boundaries of AI and creating innovative solutions.

 ## 👤 About Me